 Payments under the TRAs, if any, will be made pro rata among all TRA counterparties entitled to payments on an annual basis to the extent APAM has sufficient taxable income to utilize the increased depreciation and amortization charges and imputed interest deductions.
 Artisan expects to make one or more payments under the TRAs, to the extent they are required, prior to or within 125 days after APAM's U.S. federal income tax return is filed for each fiscal year.
-Interest on the TRA payments will accrue at a rate equal to one-year LIBOR plus 100 basis points from the due date (without extension) of such tax return until such payments are made.
-We expect to amend the TRA agreements in 2023 to replace LIBOR with an appropriate replacement reference rate, which may be SOFR, in connection with the discontinuation of the LIBOR benchmark.
+Interest on the TRA payments will accrue from the due date (without extension) of such tax return until such payments are made.